zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Constitutive Relations

-Considered in isolation, Maxwell's equations in the frequency domain is an [undetermined system](https://en.wikipedia.org/wiki/Underdetermined_system) - it has fewer equations than unknowns.
+Considered in isolation, Maxwell equations in the frequency domain is an [undetermined system](https://en.wikipedia.org/wiki/Underdetermined_system) - it has fewer equations than unknowns.
 This makes it necessary to specify the way the material responds to the applied electromagnetic field.
 Such assumptions about the material are called the *material equations*, or the [constitutive relations](https://en.wikipedia.org/wiki/Constitutive_equation#Electromagnetism).

 The simplest way is to assume that the material responds to weak electromagnetic fields in an approximately linear manner[^6].
 Under this assumption, we may express \\(\bm{D}\\) and \\(\bm{H}\\) as [bilinear](https://en.wikipedia.org/wiki/Bilinear_map) functions of \\(\bm{E}\\) and \\(\bm{B}\\) \[[8](#references) (ch.
 8.22), [10](#references)\]: